apache/doris/docs/en/administrator-guide/config/be_config.md

 If the parameter is `THREADED`, the model is a non-blocking I/O model,

 If the parameter is `THREAD_POOL`, the model is a blocking I/O model.

+### `total_permits_for_compaction_score`

+* Type: int64
+* Description: The upper limit of "permits" held by all compaction tasks.
+This config can be set to limit memory consumption for compaction.
+* Default: 10000
+* Dynamically modify: true

 ### `trash_file_expire_time_sec`